Fangcheng-Wang/crystmatch/docs/about.md

 \[1\] [FC Wang, QJ Ye, YC Zhu, and XZ Li, *Physical Review Letters* **132**, 086101 (2024)](https://arxiv.org/abs/2305.05278)

-In addition to the research group, we would like to express our gratitude to Dr. Félix Therrien for his invaluable guidance, and to Zhi-Lin Chang for his contributions to the project.
+In addition to the research group, we would like to express our gratitude to:

+- Dr. Félix Therrien, for his pioneering work and guidance on orientation analysis;

+- Yichi Zhang (张亦弛), for his crucial feedback on RMSD calculations;

+- Zhi-Lin Chang (常稚林), for his contributions to the code.

 You are welcome to contact us at `wfc@pku.edu.cn` for any questions, feedback or comments regarding `crystmatch`.